 In the food department Italy is probably best known Pasta, Pizza and Tiramisu.
-All of which are amazing and delicious but to tell the truth one of my favourites is overly stuffed Calzone.
+All of which are amazing and delicious but to tell the truth one of my favourites is an overly stuffed Calzone.

 A homemade calzone is almost like a pizza, except all the ingredients are inside instead of outside.
 You can stuff it with all your favourite pizza toppings, although we prefer fresh tomatoes, pepper, mushrooms, a few fresh herbs and of course a good helping of shredded mozzarella.

-How to make a Homemade Calzone
+How to make a Homemade Calzone recipe

 What is the difference between Panzerotti (or Panzarotti) and Calzone?